spamegg1/abstract-thinking/README.md

   - and keep track of the connections.
 - The whole *equals* the sum of the parts.
 - This works with wishful thinking.
+- Similarities to axiomatic thinking.

 ## Recursive thinking

 [Link to Recursive thinking section](recursive.md)

 - Self-reference and self-similarity (fractals)
-- This is found in nature, biology recurs (insert fractal broccoli picture here)
+- This is found in nature, biology recurs (see fractal broccoli picture :broccoli: )
 - Notoriously difficult for humans!
   - It's "anti-temporal" or "reverse-chronological" thinking,
   - but humans are story-oriented creatures.